Capital Markets Union: Facilitating cross-border investment

-Actors Involved
+Actors involved

 Jean-Claude Juncker, former president of the European Commission.

 The commission was the main actor through its proposing of the CMU and later with its promotion.
 Jean-Claude Juncker, the president-elect of the new European Commission, at the time, officially presented his plan to the European Parliament in July 2014.
 The Juncker Plan included the creation of the CMU and a series of other initiatives to remove obstacles to finance and investment in Europe.

 Jonathan Hill 2015 during his time in office as Commissioner responsible for the Capital Markets Union project.

 Valdis Dombrovskis, Commissioner responsible for the Capital Markets Union project (2016 - September 2020).

-With the newly elected Commission, a new role was created, that of Commissioner for Financial Stability, Financial Services and Capital Markets Union.
+With the newly elected commission, a new role was created, that of Commissioner for Financial Stability, Financial Services and Capital Markets Union.
 Firstly held by the British-appointed Commissioner Jonathan Hill, the post was responsible for promoting and taking ahead the project.
 After the UK's decision to exit the EU, Valdis Dombrovskis, took on the portfolio with a strong commitment to push the CMU agenda through, specially after Brexit.
 Since September 2020, Mairead McGuinness took over the portfolio and is in charge of taking ahead the project.

 The commission has been particularly active in the project as there was no evidence that member states governments or the financial industry convinced the commission to act, even if it consulted with stakeholders.
 Nevertheless, the CMU project cannot be operationalised on its own.
 As highlighted in the action plan, the CMU works based on legislative proposals and harmonisation at EU level.
 The budget of the Union is still limited despite the high amount destined to the project.
 Therefore, the Council and the European Parliament have an important role to play as co-legislators in the community arena.

-European agencies have also a key role when it comes to supervision and effectiveness of the CMU.
+European agencies have also a major role when it comes to the supervision and effectiveness of the CMU.
 The European Securities and Markets Authority (ESMA) has been charged, by the commission, to carry out assessment reports of the progress, most notably in the field of retail investment, for instance.
 Along with the EIOPA, the EBA and the European Central Bank (ECB), the four supervisors form the European Supervisory Authorities (ESA), they are responsible for ensuring the European System of Financial Supervision which is directly linked to the CMU project by ensuring supervision convergence.